 What are the benefits of a financial services intranet?

-Intranet software provides finance teams with a suite of productivity tools that make their day-to-day job easier.
+Intranet solutions provide finance teams with a suite of productivity tools that make their day-to-day job easier.
 With a modern intranet on your teams’ side, they’ll experience benefits such as:

 - Time savings: With a financial services intranet, all documents and internal communications are centralised in one place.
 This will save your teams’ time by reducing the need to search through endless emails or folders for the relevant information.